 Bypass Roads

 Some companies, like Facebook and Google, are going even further.
 They’re building their own data centers, buying up unused fiber-optic infrastructure, and funding the creation of new undersea cables—to connect these data centers.
-Facebook and Google can bypass traditional telcos almost completely: they only need to deal with the Internet provider who sells access to the end-user.
-It’s as if Amazon had not only built a network of distribution centers to deliver goods around the country but also had bought up abandoned highways—or perhaps railroad tracks—to deliver products from its warehouses to your town without ever touching the interstate highway system at all.
+Facebook and Google can bypass traditional telcos almost completely: they only need to deal with the Internet provider who sells access to the end user.
+It’s as if Amazon had not only built a network of distribution centers to deliver goods around the country but also had bought up abandoned highways—or perhaps railroad tracks—to deliver products from its warehouses to your town without ever touching the interstate highway system.

-As Huston explains, this has led to less important transit services and less lucrative content companies turn to CDNs.
-Meanwhile, telcos, including both CenturyLink and Level3, are now providing their own CDN services, along with other business networking services, such as cloud hosting and fixed connections between business equipment such as ATMs and banks.
-They see where the wind the blowing.
+As Huston explains, this has led to less important transit services and less lucrative content companies turning to CDNs.
+Meanwhile, telcos, including CenturyLink and Level3, are now providing their own CDN services and other business networking services, such as cloud hosting and fixed connections between business equipment such as ATMs and banks.
+They see where the wind is blowing.
 “What exactly is the residual need for long-distance transit?”
 Huston ponders.
 “Do transit service providers even have a future?”

 READ ALSO :